 In August, 2012, I learned on Twitter that all vitamin B12 originates with micro-organisms, or in other words, good bacteria.
 Yes, B12 comes from bacteria.

-Suddenly the danger posed by glyphosate in GMOs took on a whole new perspective.
+Suddenly the danger posed by glyphosate in GMOs took on new meaning.

-Nor can our bodies use the vitamin B12 in food if our gastrointestinal system lacks intrinsic factor that is made in a healthy stomach by its parietal cells.
+Further, our bodies can’t use vitamin B12 in food if our gastrointestinal system lacks Intrinsic Factor made by parietal cells in healthy stomachs.

-Because it’s rather complicated, I drew the illustrations above.
-I didn’t draw anything to do with bacteria because I didn’t know about that aspect.
-I still need to draw h.pylori stopping stomach acid production and interfering with parietal cells that make intrinsic factor in a healthy stomach.
+Because it’s complicated, I hoped illustrations would help.
+I didn’t draw anything to do with bacteria because I didn’t know about that whole aspect of vitamin B12.
+And, I still need to draw h.pylori stopping stomach acid production and interfering with parietal cells that make intrinsic factor in a healthy stomach.

 Quite honestly, I was amazed that the “bacteria” thing hadn’t been a basic starting point in the masses of research I’d read.